Synthetify/synthetify-protocol/docs/docs/glossary.md

 2. Staking
 3. Claiming.

 In phase 1 and 3 there is no possibility to lose staked assets.
 Earning rewards takes place during stage 2.
 Staking phase takes two weeks.
 During this stage the user can freely withdraw its deposit.
-However burning is bounded with losing all previously earned rewards.
+However burning is bounded with losing earned rewards.

 ### Listing new assets